 Baked Vegetable Frittata

-- Turn the oven on and heat it to 350 degrees.
+- Turn the oven on and set the heat to 350 degrees.
 Use 1 teaspoon of oil to grease the baking pan.

 - Add the onion and cook, stirring occasionally, until golden and softened, about 7 minutes.
 Turn the heat down to low, add the vegetables and potatoes, and cook until the vegetables are the tenderness you like, 5–10 minutes.
 Set aside for 10 minutes, or until cool.